Vera Zvonareva: 2011: Mixed results

 At the Hong Kong Tennis Classic, she joined Russia's group and won in the final against Europe with Maria Kirilenko and Yevgeny Kafelnikov.
 As the second seed at the Sydney International, Zvonareva received a bye into the second round, where she was defeated by Flavia Pennetta, 7–5, 7–5.
 Zvonareva was seeded second at the Australian Open in singles.
 She defeated Sybille Bammer in the first round, breaking Bammer four times in a row, and defeated unseeded Bojana Jovanovski in the second.
 In the third round, Zvonareva defeated 31st seed Lucie Šafářová in straight sets.
 She beat unseeded Iveta Benešová in the round of 16, and then 25th seed Petra Kvitová in the quarterfinal.
 In the semifinal, she was defeated by third seed and eventual champion Kim Clijsters, 6–3, 6–3.

 At the Pattaya Open, Zvonareva was the top seed and was seeking her third consecutive title and second title defence.
 She defeated Tamira Paszek in the first round, qualifier Nungnadda Wannasuk in the second, and Peng Shuai in the quarterfinals.
-In the semifinals, Zvonareva was upset by fourth seed Daniela Hantuchová, in two sets sets.
+In the semifinals, Zvonareva was upset by fourth seed Daniela Hantuchová, in two sets.
 As the second seed at the Dubai Tennis Championships, Zvonareva received a bye into the second round.
 There, she defeated Roberta Vinci, but in the third round, she was upset by 15th seed Alisa Kleybanova, in straight sets.

 Zvonareva picked up her first title of 2011 in late February at the Qatar Ladies Open.
 She was the second seed, receiving a bye into the second round, where she defeated Dominika Cibulková, 6–1, 6–2.
 In the quarterfinals, she defeated Daniela Hantuchová, in a close match lasting over three hours, after trailing 5–4 in the third set.
 She defeated former world No. 1, Jelena Janković, 6–1, 2–6, 6–4, in the semifinals, and current world No. 1 and top-seed Caroline Wozniacki, in straight sets in the final.
 It was Zvonareva's first title in over a year and the third time she had defeated the reigning world No. 1.